Entry guide · 2026 edition

 Before 2026

-Two stops: immigration booth (scan immigration QR + passport), then walk to customs gate (scan customs QR).
+Two stops: immigration booth (scan your QR + passport), then walk to a separate customs gate (scan the same QR).
 Two queues, two waits.

 One stop: scan passport + QR code at a single machine.
 Both immigration and customs cleared in one transaction.